ASP.NET 4 Beta 2 Breaking Changes

 Event Handlers Might Not Be Not Raised in a Default Document in IIS 7 or IIS 7.5 Integrated Mode

-ASP.NET 4 includes modifications to how the action attribute of the HTML form element is rendered when an extensionless URL resolves to a default document.
-An example of an extensionless URL resolving to a default document would be http://contoso.com/ resulting in a request to http://contoso.com/Default.aspx.
+ASP.NET 4 includes modifications that change how the action attribute of the HTML form element is rendered when an extensionless URL resolves to a default document.
+An example of an extensionless URL resolving to a default document would be http://contoso.com/, resulting in a request to http://contoso.com/Default.aspx.

 ASP.NET 4 now renders the HTML form element’s action attribute value as an empty string when a request is made to an extensionless URL that has a default document mapped to it.
 For example, in earlier releases of ASP.NET, a request to http://contoso.com would result in a request to Default.aspx.
 In that document, the opening form tag would be rendered as in the following example: